warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Areas identified by PHH.

-• Properties that the Seller has a reason to believe sustained damage in a disaster.
+• Properties that the Client has a reason to believe sustained damage in a disaster.

-The Seller must warrant that the subject property is in marketable condition and that there are no repairs or other detrimental conditions to the subject property.
+The Client must warrant that the subject property is in marketable condition and that there are no repairs or other detrimental conditions to the subject property.

 Documentation Requirements